“Perspectives on the Ramesside Military System”

 Please note the new date: 10./11.
 December 2021

-Egyptian military activity was very significant during the Ramesside Period of Egypt (Dynasties XIX–XX, 1310–1100 BC) and was an important part of the historical development during the New Kingdom of Egypt as well as in the contemporary Late Bronze Age of the Ancient Near East.
-This Ramesside military activity continues to play a significant role in historical reconstruction by Egyptologists and Near Eastern historians.
+Egyptian military activity was very significant during the Ramesside Period of Egypt (Dynasties XIX-XX, 1310- 1100 BC) and was an important part of the historical development du ring the New Kingdom of Egypt as well as in the contemporary Late Bronze Age of the Ancient Near East.

-This international conference on Ramesside military system aims to shed light on these new archaeological and historical perspectives concerning the entire military outlook of Egypt at this time.
+This international conference aims to shed light on these new archaeological and historical perspectives concerning the entire military outlook of Egypt at this time.
 The conference will also make a broad assessment of the current state of knowledge about the Ramesside military system and discuss how the new knowledge relates to previously held theories, and provide a forum for discussion.
 The presentations by leading experts will cover fortifications, military ideology, battles and conquests, the organization of the Egyptian army, war tactics, armory, and weaponry.
-Furthermore, one of the most recent archaeological discoveries concerning the Ramesside military system will be presented during the conference, the Memphite tomb of the General Ierkhy, from the reign of Ramesses II, which was discovered in May 2018.
-It will be discussed in detail at the conference.
-Indeed, all aspects of warfare and the military of Ramesside Egypt will be covered.
+Furthermore, one of the most recent archaeological discoveries concerning the Ramesside military system will be presented du ring the conference, the Memphite tomb of the General lerkhy, from the reign of Ramesses II, which was discovered in May 2018. lt will be discussed in detail.

-The conference is supported by the Fritz Thyssen Foundation (Cologne, Germany) and will be hosted by the Egyptian Museum in Munich, the Staatliches Museum Ägyptischer Kunst, which co-organizes the conference and devotes one room of its permanent exhibition to the subject “Pharaoh”.
-Many of the objects displayed there are highly relevant for the research of the conference.
-The second day of the conference will take place in the Institute for Egyptology and Coptology at Ludwig-Maximilians-University of Munich.
+The conference is supported by the Fritz Thyssen Foundation (Cologne, Germany) and will be hosted by the Staatliches Museum Ägyptischer Kunst in Munich, which co-organizes the conference and devotes one room of its permanent exhibition to the subject „Pharaoh‘: Many of the objects displayed there are highly relevant for the research of the conference.

 We would like to announce that it will be possible to contribute to the conference with a poster.
 Everybody – speakers and anybody else – who likes to do so is invited to mail a reduced file with a draft of his/her poster to M. Abbas (email@example.com) and F. Hoffmann (firstname.lastname@example.org).
 After approval we will invite you to send the ready, printed out poster by 30 November 2021 to Friedhelm Hoffmann, K.-v.-Bora-Str.
 10, 80333 Muenchen, Germany.